Slow-Cooker Tomato Confit – Recipe! Image 1

 Slow-Cooker Tomato Confit – Recipe!

-This tomato confit can make the best topping over rustic toasted bread, or soft cheeses; like goat or burrata, or even tossed with warm pasta, or cooked farro, and it’s definitely delicious spooned over grilled protein such as chicken, fish or steak.
-The beauty of this confit is that you can freeze some of it to add to fall and wintertime meals, especially when the weather is cooler, and you’re missing those summer flavors that you’re so fond of.
+This tomato confit can make the best topping over rustic toasted bread or soft cheeses like goat or burrata, or even tossed with warm pasta, or cooked farro.
+It’s definitely delicious spooned over grilled or roasted protein; such as chicken, fish or steak.
+The beauty of this confit is that you can freeze some of it to add to fall and wintertime meals, especially when the weather is cooler, and you’re missing those summertime flavors.

 Slow-Cooker Tomato Confit – Recipe!
 Image 2